hotwired/turbo-site/_source/handbook/04_streams.md

 ## Stream Messages and Actions

 A Turbo Streams message is a fragment of HTML consisting of `<turbo-stream>` elements.
-The stream message below demonstrates the five possible stream actions:
+The stream message below demonstrates the seven possible stream actions:

 ```html
 <turbo-stream action="append" target="messages">